panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 type: post
 ---

-When returning from an asynchronous function a `promise`, should you wait for that promise to resolve `return await promise`, or should you return it right await `return promise`?
+When returning from an asynchronous function a `promise`, you can wait for that promise to resolve `return await promise`, or you can return it directly
+`return promise`:

 ```javascript{3,10}
 function func1() {